13 Coffee Shops and Cafés You’ll Like a Latte

 1 Mountain Perks Espresso Bar & CaféBryson CitySee on map

 Mountain Perks serves up cold-drip coffee, a handful of espresso drinks, flavored Cappuccino specialties (don’t miss the Peppermint Patty) and tasty frozen treats (the Milky Way is, well, out of this world).
-This caffeine paradise is across the street from the Smoky Mountain Railroad and it also features the largest menu of gluten-free tasty treats in all of Bryson City.
+This caffeine paradise is across the street from the Great Smoky Mountains Railroad, and it also features the largest menu of gluten-free tasty treats in all of Bryson City.

 2 Panacea Coffee Company

 The folks at Panacea Coffee Company found their panacea in a passion for coffee and have been roasting and serving it up since 2002 in a renovated historic warehouse.
 The eclectic space features exposed brick walls, lots of cozy seating areas and a creekside patio in Waynesville’s Frog Level industrial district.
 There’s a full menu of coffees and teas, a full-service espresso bar, tasty café specialties and even a coffee club that will ship roasted beans directly to your home.